ammdias/finctrl/MANUAL.md

          : parcel "chocolate 1.49 tags food,sweets"
     Transaction id: 6

-To check if the transaction was inserted correctly, we can start to list the transactions of the corresponding account:
+To check if the transaction was inserted correctly, we can list the transactions of the corresponding account:

     Test > ls tr on bank from 3/4